- 05 Jul 2006

 Measuring Consumer and Competitive Impact with Elasticity Decompositions

-Executive Summary — Do marketing actions expand the market or steal business from rival firms?
+Overview — Do marketing actions expand the market or steal business from rival firms?
 One research method suggests that all of the demand created by an incremental advertising investment would be generated by market expansion; another suggests that the same increase would be stolen from rival firms.
 Steenburgh explains why these seemingly contradictory results actually are complementary and provide a more comprehensive understanding of the investment's impact.
 Key concepts include:

 - Combine the consumer and the competitive points of view for a more complete understanding of the marketing investment's impact.